king2b3/Embedded_System_Final_Project/README.md

 Final project for Zach Hadden, Bryan Kanu and Bayley King for Embedded Systems EECE 6017C.

+### File Structure Layout
+Final structure will be different, we'll need to have all the verilog files and the wrapper within the same folder.
+For now though, since we are still testing individual components we can keep everything separated.

+1. double_fpu
+   1. Contains floating point files from open core
+2. final
+   1. Vivado project for final project
+3. GPIO
+   1. clone of source repo for diligent's I/O tutorials
+4. norm_logic
+   1. Brian's code for normal arithmetic, logic functions, and bit manipulations
+5. uart_try
+   1. Vivado project to test UART code from GPIO

 ### Module Plans
 1. Wrapper
     1. VGA Output